diegoherrub/magicapp/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement Request
-about: Suggest an improvement for an existing feature
+about: Suggest an improvement for an existing feature.
 title: 'Enhancement Request: '
 labels: enhancement
 assignees: diegoherrub

+---

+---
+name: "🚀 Enhancement Request"
+about: "Suggest an improvement for an existing feature."
+title: "Enhancement: "
+labels: ["enhancement"]
 ---

 ## 📝 Description